protonemedia/laravel-ffmpeg/README.md

 ### Creates tiles of frames

-As of version 7.7, you can create tiles from a video.
+You can create tiles from a video.
 You may call the `exportTile` method to specify how your tiles should be generated.
 In the example below, each generated image consists of a 3x5 grid (thus containing 15 frames) and each frame is 160x90 pixels.
 A frame will be taken every 5 seconds from the video.
 Instead of passing both the width and height, you may also pass just one of them.
 FFmpeg will respect the aspect ratio of the source.

 ```php
 use ProtoneMedia\LaravelFFMpeg\Filters\TileFactory;